brandonoregan/concept/README.md

 # Concept
-Concept is a blogging platform that allows users to learn and connect.
+A blogging platform that allows users to learn and connect.

 ## Description
-Concept is a social platform that encourages users to create blog post on the concept of the material they are learning.
+Concept is a social appication that encourages users to create blog post on the concept of the material they are learning.
 Concept also facilitates user messaging, encouraging feedback for greater learning potential.

 ![post-concept](https://github.com/brandonoregan/concept/assets/100802480/abb6434b-c1ae-41c0-8e0b-7cec368fec76)